krutikabapat/krutikabapat.github.io/_posts/2019-12-22-Learn-CUDA-Programming-using-Google-Colab.md

 5. Transfer the output from device memory to host memory.

-## Understanding CUDA programming with an sample code on Google Cloud
+## Understanding CUDA programming with a sample code on Google Cloud

 1. Open a new file in Google Colab and change the runtime to "GPU".